|

 worship (not as a part of worship) in order to share a common meal.

-NASB).
-To bind where God has not is to assume an authority equal to
+see NASB).
+To bind where God has not is to assume an authority

-not is to sin and fall from grace (Gal.
+where God has not is to sin and fall from grace (Gal.
 5:4).
-To fall from grace is
+To fall

 -22).
 Our "anti" brethren who bind these man made laws